Reception Home Learning Page

 Keep healthy and happy!

-We would love to see what you are up to at home and you can do this by taking a photograph or writing a note and uploading your learning onto Tapestry: it's a great way to keep in touch and ask any questions or request a telephone call from your child's teacher.
+We would love to see what you are up to at home and you can do this by taking a photograph/video or writing a note and uploading your learning onto Tapestry: it's a great way to keep in touch and ask any questions to your child's teacher.
 Click on the link below to go to our information page about Tapestry.

-In addition, you have access to Doodle Maths now which is a personalised maths programme and top Doodlers in the class get a certificate from Mrs Corfield each week!
+Please access Doodle Maths (a personalised maths programme where top Doodlers get a certificate from Mrs Corfield each week) and aim to do the '5-a-day' if possible.

 Andy's Wild Workouts: https://www.bbc.co.uk/iplayer/episodes/p06tmmvz/andys-wild-workouts